2022–23 Birmingham City F.C. season: EFL Championship

 Birmingham opened their season with a goalless draw away to Luton Town.
 There were four debutants: John Ruddy in goal and three loanees, Dion Sanderson, in his second loan spell with the club, and Auston Trusty in central defence, and Przemysław Płacheta at wing-back.
-Thre three-man back line was completed by Marc Roberts and Maxime Colin was the other wing-back.
+The three-man back line was completed by Marc Roberts and Maxime Colin was the other wing-back.
 Ryan Woods, Jordan James, and Juninho Bacuna formed the midfield, and the forwards were Scott Hogan and captain Troy Deeney.
 According to the Birmingham Mail's assessment, Ruddy's "commanding presence" and a well-organised defence prevented the hosts taking advantage of their greater number of chances; Luton manager Nathan Jones complained about Birmingham's time-wasting tactics.